fhswf/MLPro/doc/rtd/index.rst

 MLPro provides complete, standardized, and reusable functionalities to support your scientific research, educational task, or industrial project in machine learning.

-In the first version of MLPro, we provide a standarized Python package for reinforcement learning (RL) and game theoretical (GT) approaches, including environments, algorithms, multi-agent RL (MARL), model-based RL (MBRL) and many more.
+In the first version of MLPro, we provide a standardized Python package for reinforcement learning (RL) and game theoretical (GT) approaches, including environments, algorithms, multi-agent RL (MARL), model-based RL (MBRL) and many more.
-Additionally, we incorporate the available third party packages by developing wrapper classes to enable our users reuse the third party packages in MLPro.
+Additionally, we incorporate the available third party packages by developing wrapper classes to enable our users to reuse the third party packages in MLPro.

 Github repository: https://github.com/fhswf/MLPro.git